AiverReaver/atlan-sql/README.md

+# Page load time is 0.4s calculated with chrome lighthouse

+# I was able to decrease page load time from 0.5s to 0.4s by lazy loading component and function

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts